 HANDBOOKS:

-There are three technique Handbooks under construction, summarizing the procedures that Dr. Walford has developed from 45 years of practice and 17 years of teaching.
-Access will be granted to purchase online once the handbooks are complete.
+There are three technique Handbooks under construction, summarizing the procedures developed from 49 years of practice which includes 21 years of teaching.
+Once the handbooks are complete, access will be granted to purchase these handbooks online.

-- Expected Spring 2020 Handbook of Composite Technique:
+- Under construction until 2025 Handbook of Composite Technique:

 - No publication date available yet Handbook of Adhesive Bridges: